Gussy/solo-gimbal/README.md

 The following folders are each individual projects that generate a binary:

 * `GimbalFirmware`: the main application firmware image that runs on all 3 boards
-* `AZBootloader`: the bootloader that runs on the AZ board, and speaks mavlink to the autopilot
+* `AZBootloader`: the bootloader that runs on the AZ board, and speaks mavlink to the autopilot - this must be loaded onto the AZ board
-* `Bootloader`: the CAN bootloader that is updated via the AZBootloader
+* `Bootloader`: the CAN bootloader that is updated via the AZBootloader - this must be loaded onto the EL and ROLL boards

 navigate to any of these folders, and run `make` to build, or open them in Code Composer Studio and hit the Build button.
 You can also run `make` from the top level folder to build all projects.